DarienLibrary/website_content/content/faq/faq.md

 iPads and other technology gadgets may be borrowed by Darien residents, those who work full-time in Darien, and [Friends of the Library](/link-needed "Friend of the Library") who have donated $300 or more per year. iPads are loaned out for 7 days.

 * *Children:* [Early Literacy iPads](/link-needed "Early Literacy iPads") from the Children's Library will help your child learn to read.
-* *Adults & Teens:* Borrow iPads with apps focused on art and cooking from the Welcome Desk.
+* *Adults & Teens:* Borrow iPads with apps focused on cooking and meditation (zen) from the Welcome Desk.
 Or if you want a general iPad for work, borrow one from the Help Desk on the Lower Level.

 #Sign Up for Information
 If you want to learn about new programs, book recommendations, and events, [sign up for one of our emails](/link-needed "Sign up for emaisl")!